Virtualaw · How the System Works

 - Both documents signed and delivered automatically

 The Engagement tag fires three outputs at once.
-All three run in parallel — no sequential waiting, no manual coordination.
+All three run in parallel — no sequential waiting, no manual coordination required from the firm.

 - Output 1 — Invoice Sent: Generated and delivered to the client automatically